Wave bye-bye to streaks, stains & patches

 • Easy to use

 This foaming formula really does work.
-As with Over It, it’s best used at least three days after initial tan application, where you can then apply a generous layer directly onto skin before waiting five minutes and then washing it off in the shower using a wet face cloth to help wipe away the tan.
+As with Over It, it’s best used at least three days after initial tan application.
+Simply apply a generous layer directly on to skin before waiting five minutes and then washing it off in the shower using a wet face cloth to help wipe away lingering tan.

 • Size: 200ml